vk4bay/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 To configure the carrier submodule, you can call :cpp:func:`mcpwm_operator_apply_carrier`, and provide configuration structure :cpp:type:`mcpwm_carrier_config_t`:

 - :cpp:member:`mcpwm_carrier_config_t::clk_src` sets the clock source of the carrier.
 - :cpp:member:`mcpwm_carrier_config_t::frequency_hz` indicates carrier frequency in Hz.
-For more information, please refer to :ref:`mcpwm-resolution-config`.
 - :cpp:member:`mcpwm_carrier_config_t::duty_cycle` indicates the duty cycle of the carrier.
-Note that, there are only 7 supported duty cycles: 0.125, 0.25, 0.375, 0.5, 0.625, 0.75, 0.875.
+Note that, the supported choices of the duty cycle are discrete, the driver searches for the nearest one based on your configuration.
 - :cpp:member:`mcpwm_carrier_config_t::first_pulse_duration_us` indicates the duration of the first pulse in microseconds.
 The resolution of the first pulse duration is determined by the carrier frequency you set in the :cpp:member:`mcpwm_carrier_config_t::frequency_hz`.
 The first pulse duration can not be zero, and it has to be at least one period of the carrier.
 A longer pulse width can help conduct the inductance quicker.
 - :cpp:member:`mcpwm_carrier_config_t::invert_before_modulate` and :cpp:member:`mcpwm_carrier_config_t::invert_after_modulate` set whether to invert the carrier output before and after modulation.